ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Discussion

-However, for the purposes of this paper, we will remain focused on research that may directly influence the ability of HD 189733A or its exoplanet companion to produce radio emission.
-Based on their convective dynamo model, \citet{rei10} estimated that HD 189733b would have a detectable radio flux density of $\Phi_{radio}\sim$57 mJy up to an ECM cutoff frequency $\nu\sim$39 MHz. \citet{zag18} used a revised interior conductivity profile to estimate peak ECM emission at $\nu\sim$15 MHz with a radio flux density of $\Phi_{radio}\sim$20 mJy. \citet{kav19} leveraged the 3D magnetohydrodynamic modeling code BATS-R-US to investigate the prospects for the detection of radio emissions from HD 189733b.
-They used the magnetic field topology maps of HD 189733A derived from several epochs of ZDI observations from \citet{far17} as inputs.
-They found that an exoplanetary polar magnetic field $B\sim$10 G would be required to create ECM emission at $\nu\sim 25$ MHz that is higher than the plasma frequency of the stellar wind environment and thus could escape to an observer with $\Phi_{radio}\sim$50-130 mJy.
-Our radio observations do not shed any light on these predictions as no exoplanet auroral activity was observed.
-We also find no evidence for star-planet induced coronal activity within this system at $\phi_{orb}\sim$0.57--0.61 (ROME I).
+However, for the purposes of this paper, we focus on research that may directly influence the ability of HD 189733 A or its exoplanet companion to produce radio emission.
+Based on their convective dynamo model, \citet{rei10} estimated that HD 189733 b would have a detectable radio flux density of $\Phi_{radio}\sim$57 mJy up to an ECM cutoff frequency of $\nu\sim$39 MHz. \citet{zag18} used a revised interior conductivity profile to estimate peak ECM emission at $\nu\sim$15 MHz with a radio flux density of $\Phi_{radio}\sim$20 mJy. \citet{kav19} leveraged the 3D magnetohydrodynamic modeling code BATS-R-US to investigate the prospects for the detection of radio emissions from HD 189733 b.
+They used the magnetic field topology maps of HD 189733 A derived from several epochs of Zeeman Doppler Imaging (ZDI) observations from \citet{far17} as inputs.
+They found that an exoplanetary polar magnetic field of $B\sim$10 G would be required to create ECM emission at $\nu\sim 25$ MHz that is higher than the plasma frequency of the stellar wind environment and thus could escape to an observer with $\Phi_{radio}\sim$50-130 mJy.
+Our radio observations do not shed any light on these predictions, as no exoplanet magnetospheric activity was observed.
+We also find no evidence for magnetic star-planet induced coronal activity within this system at $\phi_{orb}\sim$0.57--0.61 (ROME I).